 The Xpeng P7i is the facelifted variant of the P7 liftback-sedan, which was Xpeng’s second car, launched in 2019.
 It is still a cool car, low and sporty, but one can see it is getting a bit old.
 Five years is a long time in China.
 Xpeng recently unveiled the P7+, which will eventually succeed the P7i.

 Time to go!
 It was a nice visit.
-The cars looked great and the staff was friendly.
+The cars looked great and the staff were friendly.
 Sadly, the store didn’t have any fuzzy stuff like weird posters or stuffed animals and the like.
 That just doesn’t seem like the Xpeng style.
 The shop was as clean as the cars!

 More experience store visits soon.